ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 1. Lists all instances and then, gets the ID of a boot volume that is attached to an available, running instance.
 2. Stops the running instance.
-3. Creates a new image by using the ID of the boot volume image.
+3. Creates an image by using the ID of the boot volume image.

 #### Step 1 - Locate the instance and the boot volume ID
 {: #ifv-locate-instance}

 Make a `GET /instances` call to list all instances and locate the available, running instance that you need.
-For example:
+See the following example:

 ```cURL
 curl -X GET \